Do I need an education degree to be eligible?

 What kind of coursework is involved?

-The coursework for the Western New York Teacher Residency program mirrors that of the MSEd in Childhood 1-6/Special Education 1-6 (initial/professional) program.
+The coursework for the Western New York Teacher Residency program mirrors that of the MSEd in Childhood (grades 1-6) and Special Education (grades K-12) or TESOL (grades K-12) programs.